marinar578/blackjack/README.md

 - The player has a choice to hit or stand.
 The player will be dealt a new card each time he or she "hits".
 The goal is to get as close to 21 points without going over (or, ideally, to get to 21 points!).
 - The hit button is hidden if the initial deal lands the player with a blackjack hand (any 10-point card and an Ace).
 - If the player is satisfied with his or her hand, the player can choose to stand.
 At this point, the dealer is dealt a card until he or she reaches 17 points.
-- If neither bust (exceed 21), the dealer and the player compare points to determine the winner of the round.
+- If neither busts (exceeds 21), the dealer and the player compare points to determine the winner of the round.

 #### In this Verison:
 - Each round starts with a full, reshuffled deck.